JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 - [Medium](https://medium.com/)

 ## Contact
-- If there any difficulties in running the code or suggestions on imporvements , please email me at : jayasimhaarya@gmail.com
+- If there are any difficulties in running the code or suggestions on imporvements , please email me at : jayasimhaarya@gmail.com